How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Findings

+Table \ref{correlation_table} summarizes the correlation coefficients and their statistical significance.
+Overall, the observed associations were small to moderate in magnitude, indicating interpretable but non-deterministic relationships between personality characteristics, cognitive capability (grammatical reasoning accuracy), and problem-solving accuracy.
+The strongest association was observed between conscientiousness and problem-solving accuracy (\(r = 0.39, p < .01; \\95\%~\mathrm{CI}~[0.19, 0.56]\)).
+Individuals reporting higher levels of conscientiousness thus tended to have higher accuracy on coding and logical reasoning questions.
+Conscientiousness was also positively correlated with grammatical reasoning accuracy (\(r = 0.26, p < .05; 95\%~\mathrm{CI}~[0.04, 0.45]\)), suggesting an association between this trait and grammatical reasoning accuracy.

+Grammatical reasoning accuracy was positively correlated with problem-solving accuracy (\(r = 0.41, p < .01\)), indicating that participants who achieved higher accuracy on the grammatical reasoning task also tended to perform better on the problem-solving tasks.
+Openness to experience showed positive associations with both grammatical reasoning accuracy (\(r = 0.28, p < .05; 95\%~\mathrm{CI}~[0.06, 0.47]\)) and problem-solving accuracy (\(r = 0.32, p < .05; 95\%~\mathrm{CI}~[0.11, 0.50]\)).
+This may reflect potential advantages of having characteristics such as curiosity, intellectual flexibility, and open-minded nature when tackling abstract or unfamiliar programming problems.
+In contrast, neuroticism exhibited small negative correlations with grammatical reasoning accuracy (\(r = -0.18, p > .05; 95\%~\mathrm{CI}~[-0.39, 0.04]\)) and problem-solving accuracy (\(r = -0.23, p < .05; 95\%~\mathrm{CI}~[-0.43, -0.01]\)).
+Although modest in magnitude, this suggests that higher emotional instability may be associated with slightly reduced accuracy, particularly under time-constrained analytical conditions such as our grammatical reasoning tasks.
+Extraversion and agreeableness showed weak and non-significant associations with grammatical reasoning accuracy and problem-solving accuracy.
+This suggests limited impact of such interpersonal traits on the accuracy of performing our coding, logical, and grammatical reasoning tasks.

-The combined results suggest that \textbf{\emph{personality traits linked to persistence and cognitive flexibility}}, namely conscientiousness and openness to experience, \textbf{\emph{enhance both general reasoning and domain-specific problem-solving performance}}.
-These findings align with previous literature indicating that conscientious individuals often exhibit systematic debugging approaches \cite{kanij2013investigation}, while openness to experience correlates with creative solution generation \cite{cruz2015forty}.
-Conversely, \textbf{\emph{the mild negative influence of neuroticism underscores the cognitive cost of stress and uncertainty in time-bounded analytical tasks}}.
-Overall, this integrative analysis highlights that personality and cognition jointly shape reasoning quality in SE, reinforcing the value of considering individual differences when designing training, recruitment, and evaluation frameworks.
+Taken together, these findings suggest that the big five personality traits related to persistence and cognitive flexibility, particularly conscientiousness and openness to experience, may be associated with individual differences in reasoning and problem-solving accuracy.
+They also suggest that other traits primarily contribute to different personality profiles rather than different performance outcomes.
+Our results align with prior work indicating that conscientious individuals often exhibit more systematic debugging approaches \cite{kanij2013investigation}, while openness to experience has been linked with creative solution generation \cite{cruz2015forty}.
+The modest negative associations observed for neuroticism suggest potential cognitive costs of stress and uncertainty on accuracy of performing time-bounded analytical tasks.
+Overall, our study results suggest that differences in some personality and cognitive capability aspects both contribute to variability in problem-solving accuracy in SE.\\